 A new approach to resolve these issues is the Soft ResiScope mode, introduced by AFM manufacturer Concept Scientific Instruments, which combines fast point contacts and constant force.
 In a previous article, the most advanced module for C-AFM, the ResiScope was discussed.
 The ResiScope incorporates high dynamic range and smart electronics to prevent undesirable effects such as the Joule Effect, Probe-induced Local Oxidation and Bimetallic Effect.
 However, it poses a risk of damage to soft samples such as conductive polymers due to contact mode imaging.
 This is overcome by the Soft ResiScope that combines advanced capabilities of the ResiScope with an intermittent contact mode.

 The Soft ResiScope uses a constant force control to stay in contact with the sample for a short period of time to measure resistance and current under ideal conditions.
 The tip is then retracted and moved to the next measurement point.
-The Soft ResiScope mode can be operated regularly at scan rates of 1 line/s with the same type of cantilevers as those used for standard C-AFM or ResiScope mode (1–40 N/m spring constant range, 50–300 kHz frequency range).
+The Soft ResiScope mode can be operated regularly at scan rates of 1 line/s with the same type of cantilevers as those used for standard Conductive AFM (C-AFM) or ResiScope mode (1–40 N/m spring constant range, 50–300 kHz frequency range).

 In any intermittent contact mode, the deflection feedback must be fast and robust to guarantee a quantitative and reliable electrical measurement.
 One way to test the reliability of the results is to analyse a well-known sample using both the contact and intermittent contact methods of electrical measurements.
-This recently published book by Mario Lanza constitutes a comparison of ResiScope and Soft ResiScope techniques using Static Random Access Memory (SRAM) sample (Chapter 12, Pacheco and Martinez.
+In a recently published book by Mario Lanza constitutes a comparison of ResiScope and Soft ResiScope techniques using Static Random Access Memory (SRAM) sample (Chapter 12, Pacheco and Martinez.
 2017).